Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 !!!
 Note

     **Don't** save in the following way.
-Because Graph will process members when it is initialized, `graph_mobile_net_v2.model` is actually no longer a Module type:
+Because Graph will process members when it is initialized, and `graph_mobile_net_v2.model` is actually no longer a Module type:

     ```python
     flow.save(graph_mobile_net_v2.model.state_dict(), "./graph_model")  # it will report an error